-We live in an era when it’s possible to do what previous generations couldn’t: work from home.
+We live in an era when many of us do what previous generations couldn’t: work from home.

 Thanks to the internet, many of us are able (and at times required) to do our day jobs remotely, also called telework.
 But can that become too much for us to handle?
 Is depression a risk for remote employees?

-Let’s take a closer look at the answers to these questions, as well as what you can be doing to maintain your mental health.
+Let’s take a closer look at the answers to these questions, as well as what you can do to maintain your mental health.

 Being sad is a normal part of life.
 It may come as a result of environmental factors.